dfreniche/cv/README.md

 ##Past experience

+- Freelance:
+    - developing Apps in a contract-based basis
+    - __teaching__ public & private sector customers how to develop __iOS & Android__ Apps.
+I teach in Spanish & English, mainly inside Spain but also in other countries.

 - IT Service Manager at [Isotrol](https://www.isotrol.com)
 August 2008 – December 2009 (1 year 5 months)
 	- in charge of a team of 8 System Admins